It’s every marketer’s worst nightmare: Churn.

 2. You Make Things Inconvenient

 Customers are used to shopping online more than ever before and it’s clear that offering an inconvenient or clunky sales process will just earn your abandonment.
-With this in mind, focus on making your patient’s journey as simple and streamlined as possible.
+With this in mind, focus on making your client’s journey as simple and streamlined as possible.

-If you can look at your pipeline and identify where you’re losing patients, you’ll be able to find a way to resolve the pain point and retain business.
+If you can look at your pipeline and identify where you’re losing customers, you’ll be able to find a way to resolve the pain point and retain business.
 Additional elements, like a mobile app, or online payment processing will go a long way toward making your onboarding experience more streamlined as well.

 3. Your Wait Times are Too Long